Nevada Health Workforce Research Center

 - Annual publication of the Health Workforce in Nevada report, a comprehensive assessment of statewide and regional health workforce supply and demand in Nevada;

-- Annual publication of the Nevada Graduate Medical Education (GME) Exit Survey, an assessment of postgraduate medical education trends in Nevada;
+- Annual publication of the Graduate Medical Education Survey-Nevada, an assessment of postgraduate medical education trends in Nevada;

 - Biennial production of the Nevada Rural and Frontier Health Data Book;

 - Annual publication of the Physician Workforce in Nevada report;

 - Ongoing survey data collection and analysis of first-year and graduating students in nursing programs in the Nevada System of Higher Education;

 - Biennial publication and dissemination of the Health Care Careers in Nevada manual, a guide for middle- and high school students interested in health care careers;

 - Minimum data set (MDS) development for health care occupations in Nevada, including medicine, nursing, oral health, mental health, and pharmacy;

 - Participation in and data analytic support to local, state, and national health workforce planning efforts, including the Governor’s Workforce Investment Board’s Health Services and Medical Sector Council;